flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

 ---
-title: "Integrate Dapr with OSM"
+title: "Integrate Dapr with osm-edge"
-description: "A simple demo showing to integrate Dapr with OSM"
+description: "A simple demo showing to integrate Dapr with osm-edge"
 aliases: "/docs/integrations/demo_dapr"
 type: docs
 weight: 2
 ---

-# Integrate Dapr with OSM
+# Integrate Dapr with osm-edge

-## Dapr OSM Walkthrough
+## Dapr osm-edge Walkthrough

-This document walks you through the steps of getting Dapr working with OSM on a Kubernetes cluster.
+This document walks you through the steps of getting Dapr working with osm-edge on a Kubernetes cluster.

 1. Install Dapr on your cluster with mTLS disabled:

    1. Dapr has a quickstart repository to help users get familiar with dapr and its features.
 For this integration demo we will be leveraging the [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) quickstart.
-As we would like to integrate this Dapr example with OSM, there are a few modifications required and they are as follows:
+As we would like to integrate this Dapr example with osm-edge, there are a few modifications required and they are as follows:

-      - The [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) demo installs Dapr with mtls enabled (by default), we would **not want mtls from Dapr and would like to leverage OSM for this**.
+      - The [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) demo installs Dapr with mtls enabled (by default), we would **not want mtls from Dapr and would like to leverage osm-edge for this**.
 Hence while [installing Dapr](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes#step-1---setup-dapr-on-your-kubernetes-cluster) on your cluster, make sure to disable mtls by passing the flag : `--enable-mtls=false` during the installation
-      - Further [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) sets up everything in the default namespace, it is **strongly recommended** to set up the entire hello-kubernetes demo in a specific namespace (we will later join this namespace to OSM's mesh).
+      - Further [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) sets up everything in the default namespace, it is **strongly recommended** to set up the entire hello-kubernetes demo in a specific namespace (we will later join this namespace to osm-edge's mesh).
 For the purpose of this integration, we have the namespace as `dapr-test`

         ```console
          $ kubectl create namespace dapr-test